-The growth of Mississippian pinnacle reefs was initiated with the inundation of North-Central Texas by the shallow Barnett seas.
+The growth of Mississippian pinnacle reefs was initiated with the inundation of North-Central Texas by the shallow Barnett seas in late Meramecian time continuing through much or most of the Chesterian.
 The reef complexes are subdivisible into three constituent facies: the reef core, the reef flanks, and the inter-reef area.
 The reef cores are porous enough to serve as stratigraphic traps for oil and gas, and they have yielded excellent production in the northern part of the Fort Worth Basin for two-thirds of a century.
 The Barnett Shale is believed to be the hydrocarbon source for the reef production.

 Mississippian-aged bioherms associated with the Barnett Shale are known from several counties in the Fort Worth Basin.
-These bioherms are perhaps best studied in Jack and Montague Counties, where they reach their maximum vertical development and constitute true reef complexes (Krumbein and Sloss, 1963, p.
-575).
+These bioherms are perhaps best studied in Jack County, where they reach their maximum vertical development and constitute true reef complexes.
 A typical reef complex in Jack County is subdivisible into three constituent facies.
-(1) the reef core, which was the living and actively growing part of the complex, (2) the reef flank, characterized by bedded reef debris and fine calcareous sediment, and (3) the inter-reef areas where deposition was essentially a calcareous facies of the lower part of the Barnett Shale.
+(1) the reef core, which was the living and actively growing part of the complex, (2) the reef flank, characterized by bedded reef debris and fine calcareous sediment, and (3) the inter-reef areas where deposition was essentially an unremarkable calcareous facies of the lower part of the Barnett Shale.
 See Figure 7 below.

 Distribution of these reefs or, more properly, reef cores, appears to be fairly random, suggesting that they developed upon a relatively featureless and shallow shelf.
-Some, if not most, of the reefs probably began under shoaling conditions caused by the slightly uneven topography of the eroded Lower Paleozoic surface.
-Very few of the reef cores exceed one-half square mile in areal extent, and they may occur either individually or, less frequently, as two or three discrete reef pinnacles clustered together.
+Some, if not most, of the reefs probably began under shoaling conditions caused by the slightly uneven topography of the eroded Ordovician surface.
+Few of the reef cores exceed one-half square mile in areal extent, and they may occur either individually or, less frequently, as two or three discrete reef pinnacles clustered together.

-Drill cuttings and well logs show the reef cores to be massive, unbedded biomicrites, ranging in color from white to buff to gray.
-Lithology cross-plots from density-neutron logs reveal both the reef cores and the reef flanks to be almost entirely limestone; little or no dolomite has ever been logged in these rocks.
+Drill cuttings and well logs show the reef cores to be massive biomicrites, ranging in color from white to buff to gray.
+Lithology cross-plots from density-neutron logs reveal both the reef cores and the reef flanks to be almost entirely limestone; little or no dolomite has ever been found in these rocks.

-If the crests of the living reefs were elevated into the zone of breaking waves, the available wave energy must have been relatively low, because sparry calcite is extremely rare in the drill cuttings.
+If the crests of the living reefs were elevated into the zone of breaking waves, the available wave energy must have been relatively low, because sparry calcite is rare in the drill cuttings.
 It is also possible that the reefs grew only up into the photic zone, which was unlikely to have been very deep in the silt-laden and organic-rich waters of the Barnett shelf.
-Whichever the case may have been, the reefs undoubtedly were elevated somewhat above the sea floor, as evidenced by their well developed flank deposits and the complete absence of approximately the lower half of the Barnett Shale over their crests.
+Whatever the case may have been, the reef crests undoubtedly were elevated somewhat above the shallow sea floor, as evidenced by their well developed flank deposits and the complete absence of approximately the lower half of the Barnett Shale over their crests.

 Modern-day reefs are often observed to grow laterally in a windward direction out over their lower flank deposits, and this appears to have been the case with many, if not most, of these Mississippian reefs.
-Bedded reef flank rocks often underlie the reef cores, but the cores are never found to be overlain by flank beds.
-The dipmeter log is particularly useful in identifying the abrupt contact between the reef flanks and the unstratified rocks of the reef core.
+Stratified reef flank rocks often underlie the reef cores, but the cores are never found to be overlain by flank beds.
+The dipmeter log is particularly useful in identifying the abrupt contact between the well stratified reef flanks and the rocks of the reef core.

 (Author’s Note: The average yolk of a fried egg is about eight-tenths of an inch thick; a stack of fifteen such eggs would be about a foot tall; a fairly good-size productive reef might be, say, 200 feet [i.e., 3000 eggs] tall.
 Reefs, like eggs, are three-dimensional creatures, so our hypothetical reef would have a volume of about 3000 eggs cubed, i.e., 27 billion fried eggs.)

 The reef core rocks do not appear to be unusually fossiliferous.
 The most common fossil material identified in drill cuttings consists of brachiopod tests, ostracods, and small ramose bryozoans.
 Pelmatozoan columnals, which are occasionally observed in Barnett Shale beds, are generally absent in the reef cores.
 However, the organisms most responsible for the occurrence and growth of the reefs were probably calcareous blue-green algae.
-In modern reefs these algae are observed to grow in mats, trapping and binding minute particles of carbonate sediment and the tests of other small creatures into an amorphous, wave resistant structure (Krumbein and Sloss, 1963, p.
-576).
+In modern reefs these algae are observed to grow in mats, trapping and binding minute particles of carbonate sediment and the tests of other small creatures into an amorphous, wave resistant structure.

-Volumetrically the Chappel reef flanks are much larger than the cores.
-The argillaceous flank beds dip quaquaversally away from the core and are largely composed of debris dislodged therefrom, perhaps by wave action.
-Some calcareous material was no doubt contributed by reef flank biota, including algae and other frame builders, so that there is a narrow transition zone from unbedded core material to well-bedded flank material.
+Volumetrically the Barnett reef flanks are much larger than the cores.
+The argillaceous flank beds dip quaquaversally away from the core and are largely composed of debris dislodged therefrom, presumably by wave action.
+Some calcareous material was no doubt contributed by reef flank biota, including algae and other frame builders, so that there is a narrow transition zone from core material to well-bedded flank material.
 There are at least half a dozen wells in Jack County in which a prominent talus zone can be identified immediately adjacent to a reef core.
 These beds range in thickness from roughly 100 feet (30 meters) near the reef cores to perhaps 30 feet (9 meters) at the point where they grade laterally into the inter-reef beds.
-In those areas where reef flank beds are present, the basal shale member of the Barnett cannot be identified.
-From approximately the Jack/Young County line westward cross the Bend Arch, this basal member grades into a reefless limestone formation that is commonly referred to as the “Chappel Lime” in North-Central Texas.
-The Chappel Limestone is occasionally oil productive, but it does not constitute a major regional reservoir.
+In those areas where reef flank beds are present, the basal shale member of the Barnett cannot be identified on wireline logs.

 The inter-reef facies is represented by a black, calcareous, bituminous shale.
 Where it occurs in Jack County it is typically 30 to 40 feet (9 to 12 meters) thick, and it is synonymous with the calcareous basal shale member of the Barnett.
 Consequently, the proximity of a given borehole to a nearby reef complex can be qualitatively estimated by the degree to which this lower member of the Barnett has been impregnated with calcite.
 The lateral limits of the reef flank and inter-reef facies are gradational, and any attempt to represent these on a map must necessarily be somewhat arbitrary.

-An understanding of the Chappel is important primarily because of the relatively large amounts of oil and gas that are often contained in the reef cores.
+An understanding of the reefs is important primarily because of the substantial amounts of oil and gas that are often contained in the reef cores.
 Initial potentials of several hundred barrels per day and reserves in excess of 100,000 barrels per well are not uncommon, thus making the reef cores among the most attractive objectives in the Fort Worth Basin.

 Adequate data concerning the relationship of the reefs to the underlying Lower Paleozoic structure and/or paleotopography are lacking.
-However, at least two or three reefs appear to be located on Ellenburger paleotopographic highs.
-Although the Ellenburger is generally nonproductive throughout most of the reef trend, it will occasionally yield favorable indications from the drill cuttings or well logs where it is overlain by a reef.
+However, at least two or three reefs appear to be situated on Ellenburger paleotopographic highs.
+Although the Ellenburger is generally nonproductive throughout most of the reef trend, its uppermost beds will occasionally yield favorable indications from the drill cuttings or well logs where it is overlain by a reef.

 Henry, J. D., 1982,Stratigraphy of the Barnett Shale (Mississippan) and Associated Reefs in the Northern Fort Worth Basin,in Petroleum Geology of the Fort Worth Basin and Bend Arch Area: Dallas Geological Society.